eudaq/eudaq/user/timepix3/README.md

 # Timepix3 Module for EUDAQ2

-This module allows to integrate Timepix3 sensors running with the SPIDR readout system into the EUDAQ2 eco system.
+This module allows to integrate a Timepix3 sensor running with the SPIDR readout system into the EUDAQ2 eco system.
+In addition, the fast ADC input on the SPIDR board can be used as a SPIDRTrigger auxiliary device.

 Currently, this producer is in early development stage and has only been tested in the AIDA mode, i.e. receiving a global clock and a T0 signal at beginning of the run.
-The producer interfaces the SPIDR device manager to add devices and to control them.
+The producer interfaces the SPIDR DAQ software via a `SpidrController` to control the Timepix3.
 The following actions are performed in the different FSM stages:

 * **Initialisation**: The device to be instantiated is taken from the name of the producer (added with `-t <name>` on the command line).
 This means, the following command